green-party-dublin-central/nh-web/site/content/post/amiens-street-pp.md

 ---
-title: Conversation of Station Entrance at Amiens Street
+title: Conversion of Station Entrance at Amiens Street
 date: 2020-07-15T10:07:02.378Z
 description: >-
   There has been a planning application (reference 2848 / 20) submitted to